schemaorg/schemaorg/SOFTWARE_README.md

 There are preconfigured scripts `./scripts/deployschema.org.sh` & `./scripts/deploywebschemas.org.sh` to deploy to the main schema.org sites (with relevant permissions).

 Note: If you are informed of an update to the sdopythonapp submodule, use the command `git submodule update --remote` to synchronise with the local version

+Note: To run subdomain areas of the application on a local development system eg.  `http://bib.localhost:8080/` the subdomains will need to be added to the local system's host file.  eg. `127.0.0.1 localhost bib.localhost pendin.localhost` etc.

 Internals